Overview

 Application Deadlines

 The College of Idaho’s DMSc program offers four start dates per year, allowing students to start their degree at a time that works best for them.
-Our curriculum allows students to graduate in just 18 months, completing coursework over six 10-week terms.
+Our curriculum allows students to graduate in 9-18 months, completing coursework over three to six 10-week terms.

 To apply for the DMSc program, students select their preferred start term below and then submit the online DMSc Application by the associated deadline.